robverhoef/PoGoTelegramBot/ReadMe.md

 ## Usage

 Make sure that there is a group admin.
 Only group admins are allowed to add / modify gyms.
-All users will have to say:
+All existing users in a group will have to say:
 >/hi@your_bot_name

 from the Telegram group before they are allowed to use the bot.
 Obviously 'your_bot_name' should be replaced with YOUR real bot name.